Jubilee Medal "300 Years of the Russian Navy": Medal statute

 Presidential Decree 1099 of September 7, 2010 removed the Jubilee Medal "300 Years of the Russian Navy" from the list of state awards of the Russian Federation.
 It is no longer awarded.

 Medal description

-The Jubilee Medal "300 Years of the Russian Navy" is a 32mm in diameter silvered tombac circular medal with raised rims on both sides.
+The Jubilee Medal "300 Years of the Russian Navy" is a circular silvered tombac medal, 32 mm in diameter, with raised rims on both sides.
 On the obverse in relief, in the background at the lower left, the Admiralty building, at center, the left profile bust of Peter the Great.
 Along the top edge, the inscription in relief "300 Years of the Russian Navy" ("300 лет Российскому флоту").
-On the reverse, the relief inscription "1696-1996", in the lower part, laurel and oak branches around the image of crossed anchors (sea and river).
+On the reverse, the relief inscription "1696–1996", in the lower part, laurel and oak branches around the image of crossed anchors (sea and river).

-The medal is suspended by a ring through the award's suspension loop to a standard Russian pentagonal mount covered with an overlapping 24 mm wide white silk moiré ribbon with two 7 mm wide blue stripes located 1 mm from the ribbon's edges.
+The medal is suspended by a ring through the award's suspension loop to a standard Russian pentagonal mount covered with an overlapping 24 mm-wide white silk moiré ribbon with two 7 mm-wide blue stripes located 1 mm from the ribbon's edges.